abilandz/NAT3054/Lecture_3/make.md

 ### 3. Shared libraries <a name="shared.libraries"></a>

 Libraries are pre-existing code that is compiled and ready to use.
-When a logically distinct set of functions is available, it is helpful to build a library from that set of functions so that the same source code doesn't have to be copied in the current project and recompiled all the time.
-If a bug fix or new feature has to be implemented in a given function, this has to be done only in one place.
+When a logically distinct set of functions is available, it is helpful to build a library from that set of functions, so that the same source code doesn't have to be copied into the current project and recompiled repeatedly.
+If a bug fix or new feature needs to be implemented in a given function, it must be done only in one place.
 There are two types of libraries:

 - _static_ &mdash; the actual library is placed in the final program during compilation;
 - _shared_ &mdash; only a reference to the library is placed inside the final program (i.e. program is _linked_ with a library).

-A static library is commonly stored in a file with an extension ```.a```, while a shared library in a file with ```.so``` extension.
-The main disadvantage of static libraries is the code bloat and the resulting waste of disk space, because the very same code with pre-compiled functions appears in different programs.
+A static library is commonly stored in a file with the extension ```.a```, while a shared library is stored in a file with the ```.so``` extension.
+The main disadvantage of static libraries is code bloat and the resulting waste of disk space, as the same code with pre-compiled functions appears in multiple programs.
 In addition, if a change is introduced in a static library, all programs using that library must be recompiled.
-On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only the libraries need to be recompiled.
+On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only the libraries themselves need to be recompiled.
 When it comes to performance, programs using static libraries will run slightly faster, because all the symbols in the library are already resolved at compile time (with shared libraries, they need to be resolved at run time).
 Once compiled, programs using static libraries no longer depend on those libraries, which removes the external dependency on library version (this is particularly relevant when a major upgrade of the underlying operating system is performed, during which most libraries are updated to a newer version).
-In what follows next, we focus on shared libraries, using as an example code written in C/C++ programming language, and compiled via the open-source **gcc** compiler (originally, _GNU C Compiler_, lated renamed into _GNU Compiler Collection_).
+In what follows next, we focus on shared libraries, using as an example code written in the C/C++ programming language, and compiled using the open-source **gcc** compiler (originally, _GNU C Compiler_, later renamed into _GNU Compiler Collection_).

 The stages needed in the project development utilizing shared libraries can be delineated as follows:

 1. _Source code_ &mdash; the standard code development from scratch.
-2. _Preprocessor_ &mdash; this stage deals with all the preprocessor directives, to programmatically modify the source code and make it ready for compilation.
-For instance, in the C/C++ programming language, this step amounts to processing all lines in the source code that start with a ```#```, such as ```#define```, ```#include```, etc. If in the source code there is a line in the preamble ```#include <someHeaderFile.h>```, the preprocessor will literally inline the content of the header file ```someHeaderFile.h``` into that source code.
+2. _Preprocessor_ &mdash; this stage deals with all the preprocessor directives, to programmatically modify the source code and prepare it for compilation.
+For instance, in the C/C++ programming language, this step involves processing all lines in the source code that start with a ```#```, such as ```#define```, ```#include```, etc. If the source code contains a line in the preamble ```#include <someHeaderFile.h>```, the preprocessor will literally inline the content of the header file ```someHeaderFile.h``` into that source code.
 No code compilation occurs at this stage, only programmatic manipulation of source code via the preprocessor.
 3. _Compilation_ &mdash; once the source file has been preprocessed, the compilation takes place over the modified source code.
 In the C/C++ programming language, at this stage, the **gcc** compiler turns the source code from ```.c``` or ```.cxx``` files into an ```.o``` (object) files.
-An object file contains machine code specific to the underlying hardware, and it's ready to be included via linking in a final executable (but typically cannot be executed directly).
+An object file contains machine code specific to the underlying hardware, and it is ready to be included via linking in a final executable (but typically cannot be executed directly).
-4. _Linking_ &mdash; at this stage all of the object files and shared libraries are linked together to make the final executable, that is ready to run.
+4. _Linking_ &mdash; at this stage, all of the object files and shared libraries are linked together to make the final executable, which is ready to run.
 The executable can be started in the terminal from the shell, and is then handed off to the loader.
 5. _Loading_ &mdash; this stage happens when the program starts up.
-The program is scanned for references to shared libraries, and any references found are resolved and the shared libraries are mapped into the program.
+The program is scanned for references to shared libraries, and any references found are resolved; the shared libraries are then mapped into the program.
 This way, only at runtime, different programs re-use exactly the same pre-compiled code stored in the shared libraries.
-TBI 20250916 improve the wording further here
-6. _Build_ &mdash; All stages above put together.
+6. _Build_ &mdash; All stages above combined.

-All stages above are now illustrated with a simple example, in which a shared library is made for some functions, and then used afterward in a program.
-TBI 20250916 improve the wording further here
+All stages above are now illustrated with a simple example, in which a shared library is created for specific functions and then used in a program afterward.